wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-tableau-data-connectivity/includes/3-relationships.md

 - Department Dim

-Each dimension table contains unique, descriptive attributes that provide more meaning to the measures in the Sales Fact table, such as **CustomerID**, **ProductID**, and **ProductName**.
+Each dimension table contains unique, descriptive attributes that provide more meaning to the measures in the Sales Fact table, such as **CustomerID**, **EmployeeID**, and **ProductID**.
 With these fields, you could find out which product is purchased the most by distinct customers.

 ### Normalized tables